Jianqoq/Sclabel/README.md

 # How to use
 1. Screenshot.

 You can either press Key_Minus or click the create button.
 If you want to cut the image, left click after the red box shows up.
 Right click to undo the cropping.
-Press Key_Return to save the whole screenshot.
-Press Key_Escape to exit the manipulation if you don't want to do anything.
-The whole process is done by using temporary file.
-You would not be able to touch the file until you save it.
-Temp file will auto delete after you exit or confirm saving.
+Press Key_Escape to exit the cropping.
+Press Key_Return to save the cropped image.
+If you want to save a full screenshot instead of a cropped image, directly press Key_Return without press left click on mouse.

 ![](https://github.com/Jianqoq/Sclabel/blob/main/Image/gif.gif)